agungTuanany/Javascript-data-structure-and-algorithm/chapter-8-data-structure-trees/README.md

 left side of the Tree `this.left = null`, and a pointer to the right side of the Tree `this.right = null`.
 That's it.

-We can represent a `BinaryTreeNod` simply having a value and then a left and a right property.
+We can represent a `BinaryTreeNode` simply having a value and then a left and a right property.
 Very similar to what we did, or very similar principle to what we did with linked lists.